VoxWave/HeliGen/README.md

 Master branch should always have a compiling version.

-TODO
+TODO:
  Game Functionality:
   - ~~get a window open~~ (Done)
-   - get something controllable on the window/screen
+  - - get something controllable on the window/screenStuff

-  Stuff otherwise related to the project:
+ Otherwise related to the project:
   - structure the code bootifully